tektutor/openshift-tekton-feb-2022/Day1/README.md

 Amazon NAT Gateway costed $94
 Load Balancing - $20

-The total bill was $707(rounded) including GST $107.83 for 9 Days.
+The total bill was $707(rounded) :angry: including :angry: :angry: GST $107.83 for 9 Days.
 This is way too expensive for your learning purpose, this is more suitable for corporates i.e Development & Production.

 You may refer more details about this in the official documentation https://docs.openshift.com/container-platform/4.9/installing/index.html